Oregon Outdoor Recreation Initiative

 SEEKING YOUR INPUT

-Travel Oregon is now sharing these DRAFT documents statewide.
-We will convene five listening sessions around the state in April and May 2017 to gather insights into local and regional priorities for advancing outdoor recreation.
+Travel Oregon shared these DRAFT documents statewide during five public outreach meetings in April and May 2017.
+The purpose of these meetings was to gather insights into local and regional priorities for advancing outdoor recreation.
 Local input and opportunities will be considered in the process of finalizing the strategy.

 Oregon Outdoor Recreation Initiative In Oregon

-Travel Oregon will be officially launching the Oregon Outdoor Recreation Initiative during five statewide public outreach meetings in April and May of…
+Travel Oregon launched the Oregon Outdoor Recreation Initiative during five statewide public outreach meetings in April and May of 2017.
+The meetings…

 To help jumpstart the Oregon Outdoor Recreation Initiative, Travel Oregon convened a leadership team comprised of 25 members that represent stakeholder…